AngelArcones/Data_Science_TFM/README.md

 This is my master's project for KSchool's 19th ed. of the Master in Data Science

+The final results are available as an [interactive visualization]( https://aarcones.shinyapps.io/maps/)

 ## Introduction:
 The aim of this project is to find a model that can predict global-scale Net Primary Productivity based on accesible climate maps.
 This sounds concise, bit not clear, so let's explore a little more into this idea.